Bonito Tataki - A Balance Between Tradition and Refinement

 - 3 fresh green shiso leaves, ideally grown in a garden

-- Soy sauce, preferably light and homemade, to accompany
+- Soy sauce, preferably light and artisanal, to accompany

 Preparation :